Pit Bull Breeds Getting Their Hair To Stand Up

 Conclusion

-Other causes of this hair growth include thyroid disorders, hormonal imbalances, food allergies, and parasitic infections.
-If you’re noticing your dog’s hair starting to stand up in unusual ways or your pit bull is constantly scratching and shedding more than usual, it might be time to see a vet to rule out any serious health problems.
+If your pit bull is scratching excessively, shedding more than usual, or experiencing unusual hair growth, it might be time to visit a vet to rule out any serious health issues.

 Leave a Comment